Maciej Pienczewski (CC-BY)

 Additionally, we have an incredible experts’ community who will be delivering specialised talks during the cohort calls and will be available for our project leads for expert consultations upon request.

-We welcome our 34 mentors, Ailís O’Carroll, Alexander Martinez Mendez, Andrea Sánchez Tapia, Andres Sebastian Ayala Ruano, Arielle Bennett, Aswathi Surendran, Batool Almarzouq, Billy Broderick, Caleb Kibet, Diego Onna, Elisee Jafsia, Gladys Rotich, Gracielle Higino, Harini Lakshminarayanan, Isil Poyraz Bilgin, Johanssen Obanda, Joyce Kao, Julien Colomb, Laurah Ondari, Lena Karvovskaya, Malvika Sharan, Melissa Black, Michael Landi, Milagros Miceli, Nina Trubanová, Patricia Herterich, Pauline Karega, Riva Quiroga, Rowland Mosbergen, Sabrina López, Sara Villa, Saranjeet Kaur Bhogal, Stephane Fadanka, Yo Yehudi, based in 16 countries (Argentina, Australia, Brazil, Cameroon, Canada, Chile, Colombia, Germany, India, Ireland, Kenya, Netherlands, Saudi Arabia, Switzerland, United Kingdom, United States).
+We welcome our 34 mentors, Ailís O’Carroll, Alexander Martinez Mendez, Andrea Sánchez Tapia, Andres Sebastian Ayala Ruano, Arielle Bennett, Aswathi Surendran, Batool Almarzouq, Billy Broderick, Caleb Kibet, Diego Onna, Elisee Jafsia, Gladys Rotich, Gracielle Higino, Harini Lakshminarayanan, Isil Poyraz Bilgin, Johanssen Obanda, Joyce Kao, Julien Colomb, Laurah Nyasita Ondari, Lena Karvovskaya, Malvika Sharan, Melissa Black, Michael Landi, Milagros Miceli, Nina Trubanová, Patricia Herterich, Pauline Karega, Riva Quiroga, Rowland Mosbergen, Sabrina López, Sara Villa, Saranjeet Kaur Bhogal, Wapouo Fadanka Stephane, Yo Yehudi, based in 17 countries (Argentina, Australia, Brazil, Cameroon, Canada, Central African Republic, Chile, Colombia, Germany, India, Ireland, Kenya, Netherlands, Saudi Arabia, Switzerland, United Kingdom, United States).
 6 of them were participants and 16 mentors in the previous cohort (OLS-6).
 They will be supported by 4 experts.

 We are extremely grateful to them for their support and contributions to OLS and their impactful work in other open communities.
 They are committed to supporting their mentees in this program to help create a more open and fair-research, knowledge-sharing and inclusive culture within life science and beyond.